 Children in the research group who watch City of Stars, a fun, engaging programme featuring young actors with and without disabilities, were also more likely than non-viewers to believe that children with disabilities can succeed independently with appropriate support.

-“The program helps children to understand that despite differences in outward appearance, it is natural to have people who are different from them in society; to see them as children who are just like them but with different needs,” says Janette Samir, PR and Media Officer with SETI (Support Education Training for Inclusion) Caritas, a key partner and adviser on the series.
+“The programme helps children to understand that despite differences in outward appearance, it is natural to have people who are different from them in society; to see them as children who are just like them but with different needs,” says Janette Samir, PR and Media Officer with SETI (Support Education Training for Inclusion) Caritas, a key partner and adviser on the series.

 During the conversations, several children who had not yet been shown City of Stars said they did not want children with disabilities to attend their schools, reflecting less inclusive attitudes common in many Middle Eastern communities.
-But after watching an episode, these children changed their opinions and said they would welcome children like those in the program.
+But after watching an episode, these children changed their opinions and said they would welcome children like those in the programme.

 Loving the “other”

 City of Stars is set in a toy store where the young cast interact with each other spontaneously.
-Through the activities and segments, the program not only models inclusion but also teaches about children’s universal rights, child protection, and bullying.
+Through the activities and segments, the programme not only models inclusion but also teaches about children’s universal rights, child protection, and bullying.
 When the children in the research conversations were asked about children who have come to their homelands from other countries, their responses were also positive.